prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 | 2  | TableScanNode [mydb2_table1, mydb2_table2, mydb2_table3] for DB2 | `select * from db2.db2.mydb2_table1 t3, db2.db2.mydb2_table2 t4, db2.db2.mydb2_table5 t5 where t3.dbthirdtablecolumn = t4.dbfourthtablecolumn and t4.dbfourthtablecolumn = t5.dbfifthtablecolumn` |

-For performing this jdbc join pushdown,  we need to create two logical optimisers GroupInnerJoinsByConnector and JdbcJoinPushdown.
+For performing this jdbc join pushdown,  we need to create two logical optimizers GroupInnerJoinsByConnector and JdbcJoinPushdown.

-GroupInnerJoinsByConnector optimizer is a PlanOptimizer which is responsible for flattening the JoinNode and adding the sunder nodes to a data structure called MultiJoinNode.
+GroupInnerJoinsByConnector optimizer is a PlanOptimizer which is responsible for flattening the JoinNode and adding the sundered nodes to a data structure called MultiJoinNode.

 GroupInnerJoinsByConnector optimizer will work on MultiJoinNode and will group TableScanNodes based on connector name if the connector supports join pushdown.
 This optimizer will create a single TableScanNode by using a new data structure called ConnectorTableHandleSet from the grouped TableScanNode.
-ConnectorTableHandleSet is a set of ConnectorTableHandle which is generated from grouped TableScanNode.
-This optimizer also create a combined overall predicate and overall assignments for the ConnectorTableHandleSet and will added to the newly created TableScanNode structure.
-This newly created TableScanNode structure will replace with the source list of MultiJoinNode.
+ConnectorTableHandleSet is a set of ConnectorTableHandles which is generated from grouped TableScanNode.
+This optimizer also creates a combined overall predicate and overall assignments for the ConnectorTableHandleSet and will add these to the newly created TableScanNode.
+This newly created TableScanNode structure will replace the source list of MultiJoinNode.
-GroupInnerJoinsByConnector optimizer then work for re-creating join node with updated MultiJoinNode structure.
+GroupInnerJoinsByConnector optimizer will then work on re-creating join node with updated MultiJoinNode structure.
 The low level design is available in the session <GroupInnerJoinsByConnector optimizer>

 ![After GroupInnerJoinsByConnector Optimizer](RFC-0009-jdbc-join-push-down/after_Group_opt.png)